ankitrout2903/todo-app/todo/README.md

 The application consists of the following components:

-- Backend Server 1 (NestJS) - Port 5000
+- Backend Server 1 (NestJS) - Port 3000
-- Backend Server 2 (NestJS) - Port 8000
+- Backend Server 2 (NestJS) - Port 5000
-- Frontend Client (React) - Port 3000
+- Frontend Client (React) - Port 8000

 The microservice architecture enables easy debugging, hosting, and scaling of the application.

 ## Features

+- User sign-up and sign-in functionality for authentication.
-- Create, read, update, and delete todos.
+- Create, read, update, and delete todo tasks.
 - Filter todos based on completion status.
 - Real-time updates when todos are modified.
 - Simple and intuitive user interface.